lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

   To compare the :meth:`lief.PE.Binary.authentihash` value with the signed one (i.e. :attr:`lief.PE.ContentInfo.digest`) we must use the same hash algorithm as defined by :attr:`lief.PE.Signature.digest_algorithm`

-We also expose in the Python API, shortcut attributes to compute the authentihash values for:
+We also expose shortcut attributes in the Python API to compute the authentihash values for:

 +----------------+---------------------------------------------+
 | Hash Algorithm | Binary's Attribute                          |